Most popular package

 Blood test panel

-43 blood markers covering cholesterol, diabetes risk, liver and kidney function, thyroid health, inflammation, iron and blood health.
+A wider blood panel covering cholesterol, diabetes risk, liver and kidney function, thyroid function, inflammation (HS-CRP), iron and blood health.

 • Haemoglobin